sharonhgreen/academic-website/content/authors/admin/_index.md

 ---

 Sharon H. Green is a social epidemiologist and data scientist with over 13 years of research and project management experience.
-Now a postdoctoral scholar and data science fellow at UC Berkeley, she earned her PhD, MPhil, and MPH from Columbia University and her BA from Johns Hopkins University.

 Dr. Green’s research applies advanced statistical methods to large-scale survey data to examine global and national issues, using sophisticated data visualizations to convey her findings.
 Her current and recent projects have examined how financial transfers (e.g., remittances) shape health and social outcomes, how migration affects migrant-sending areas, how policies influence health disparities, and how social determinants shape mid- and late-life health inequities.
 This work has been published in top academic journals, including *New England Journal of Medicine*, *American Journal of Public Health*, and *Social Science and Medicine – Population Health*.
 She has also published numerous technical data analysis articles, programming tutorials, and opinion pieces in news outlets including The New York Times.